Our History – Our Christian Connection

-The protection of womanhood and childhood.
 The meaning of this, whether in the light of religion or of patriotism, is so apparent as to need no argument in behalf of such a day.”

 Various print media publications gave coverage to the Father’s Day celebration in Spokane.
-This publicity garnered interest among political leaders and local businesses who supported Sonora in her efforts to get Father’s Day recognised nationally.
+The publicity garnered interest among political leaders and local businesses who supported Sonora in her efforts to get Father’s Day recognised nationally.

 Local businesses that had already profited from the Mother’s Day celebration started taking out newspaper ads with a Father’s Day theme.
 Many trade groups that would benefit most, for example manufacturers of ties, belts and braces, helped Sonora to receive national coverage for Father’s Day.
 The powerful New York Associated Menswear Retailers founded the Father’s Day Council to help Sonora.
-She was honoured as the founder of ‘Father’s Day’ at the 1940 New York World Trade Fair for her contribution to commerce.
+By the mid-eighties the Father’s Council wrote that “Father’s Day has become the Second Christmas for all the men’s gift-orientated industries.”

-Sonora Dodd’s efforts to celebrate and promote Father’s Day were a practical expression of what the Lord had ordained in the Fifth of The Ten Commandments: “Honour your Father and your Mother.”
+Sonora Dodd’s efforts to celebrate and promote Fathers’ Day were a practical expression of what the Lord had ordained in the Fifth of The Ten Commandments “Honour your Father and your Mother.”

 May each of us take notice of this biblical and divine instruction, and cherish and respect those who are our fathers (and mothers).